Female Genital Mutilation

 - Public Interest Considerations

-- Annex A: Contact details for national support agencies and sources of information relating to FGM
+- Contact details for national support agencies and sources of information relating to FGM

-FGM has been classified by the World Health Organization (WHO) into four major types, all of which may be relevant to the offences arising under the FGM Act 2003:
+FGM has been classified by the World Health Organization (WHO) into four types:

-- Type I: Clitoridectomy: partial or total removal of the clitoris;
+- Type I: Clitoridectomy: partial or total removal of the clitoris and/or the prepuce;

 - Type II: Excision: partial or total removal of the clitoris and the labia minora, with or without excision of the labia majora;